 Georges Burou was the son of a French teacher in Algeria.
 He qualified as a doctor, and initially worked in a gynecological clinic.
-He moved to Casablanca, Morocco in 1940, and served in the Fourth French-Moroccan Mountain Division, and was part of the liberation of Alsace.
+After a fuss about abortions, he moved to Casablanca, Morocco in 1940.
+He served in the Fourth French-Moroccan Mountain Division, and was part of the liberation of Alsace.

 Back in Casablanca he opened his Clinic du Parc at 13 rue Lapébie.
+Again he was the go-to doctor for women seeking an abortion.
 In 1956 he was approached by Jenny, a nightclub electrician, desperate to become a woman who had already been rejected by other gynecologists.
 In 1957 the newspaper France Dimanch carried a story about Jeannette Jiousselot, a carpenter who likewise was accepted by Dr Burou.

 Burou developed a technique to create a vagina using a live graft taken from the penile skin, and continued to refine and improve it.
 He was initially unaware of previous such work by Ludwig Levy-Lenz in Berlin in the 1930s; Lennox Broster in London in the 1930s and 1940s; Harold Gillies in England in the 1940s and 1950s; Elmer Belt in Los Angeles in the 1950s.

-In the US, especially after Belt reduced and then discontinued his practice, Harry Benjamin sent many to Dr Burou for surgery.
+In the US the rich businessman whom we know as Rex/Gloria, who herself felt too old for surgery, was adopting younger trans women and paying for them to go to Dr Burou.
+In addition, especially after Belt reduced and then discontinued his practice, Harry Benjamin sent many to Dr Burou for surgery.
 Many surgeons have credited Burou as the basis for their techniques, including Howard Jones and Stanley Biber.

 In 1973, Dr. Burou gave his first formal public presentation on his innovative surgical technique at a major conference held at the Stanford University Medical School.
 By that time he had performed over 3000 MtF operations.

-Renée Richards famously came to his door but then turned away.
+Renée Richards famously came to Burou's door in the mid 1960s but then turned away.

 - Georges Burou.
 “Male to Female Transformation”.
 Donald R. Laub & Patrick Gandy (eds).
 Proceedings Of The Second Interdisciplinary Symposium On Gender Dysphoria Syndrome.
 Stanford University School of Medicine.
 1973.
-Also online at: http://ai.eecs.umich.edu/people/conway/TS/Burou/Burou.html.
+Online at: http://ai.eecs.umich.edu/people/conway/TS/Burou/Burou.html.

 - Maxime Foerster.
 Histoire des transsexuels en France.
 Paris: Harmatten 2003.
 Beziers: H&O 2006: 21, 76, 78, 97-100, 170-1.